malaoudi/LucidChartSoftware/README.md

 available to everyone with read access to the repository, and you can:<br/>
 • Click class members within your diagram and jump directly to their definitions in the source code.<br/>
 • Update your diagram in one click when you push new code.<br/>
-• Open a copy of the diagram in Lucidchart if you want to make changes or share it outside of Bitbucket<br/>
-Whether you work alone or on a team, you can see your entire project architecture, including class dependencies and relationships, at a glance.<br/>
+• Open a copy of the diagram in Lucidchart if you want to make changes or share it outside of Bitbucket Whether you work alone or on a team, you can see your entire project architecture, including class dependencies and relationships, at a glance.
 The add-on currently works best with Java, with limited support for C++, C#, ObjectiveC, Go, and Python, and Ruby.
 We used ctags to extract symbol information from source code.
 From there, we created a dependency graph and turn it into a Lucidchart diagram.
 Finally, we used the hierarchy layout in Lucidchart to space out the elements perfectly, even for large diagrams.
 This add-on was developed